-A child's emotional and chronological age can be different if they did not get all the things they needed as a baby.
-Aspects of their early development, their foundations as people, may be underdeveloped and these gaps need to be filled to help the child to develop well.
-Part of your role will be to help fill these developmental gaps.
+A child's emotional and chronological age can be different if they did not receive all the things they needed as a baby.
+Aspects of their early development, their foundations as people, may be underdeveloped and as these gaps need to filled to help the child to develop well.
+Part of a special guardian's role will be to help fill these developmental gaps and professionals should seize opportunities to talk to special guardians about attachment issues.